marlinprotocol/oyster-image-builder/README.md

 #### env

 Env are the list of environmental variables to setup in the enclave.
 The variables specified here are added to the Dockerfile as ENV variables while building the enclave image.

+## Build

+Once the config file is built, enclave can be built using the following command

+`docker run -it --privileged -e ARCH=amd64 -v `pwd`:/app/mount marlinorg/enclave-builder`

+### ARCH

+ARCH is a special parameter used to specify the architecture to build the image for.
+This can be used as parameter while specifying the `service_commands` as done [here](src/config/prebuilt/base.json).
+Currently `amd64` and `arm64` are supported values for ARCH.

 ## Need more help